 Of course the statement by muhammad that "satan whispered those verses in my ear" and he accepted them makes the entire qur'an suspect.
 I believe that ALL of the qur'an was "whispered in his ear by satan."

-There are several other excellent articles concerning islam and its comparison to true Christianity and the TRUE Creator Yahuwah on the above mentioned web site.
+There are several other excellent articles concerning islam and its comparison to true Christianity and the TRUE Creator Yahuwah on the the above mentioned web site.
 I highly recommend this web site for research and reliable information on that religion.

 The Archeology of The Middle East